 Some of the same activities that improve overall health, such as

 Other pleasurable activities may also boost dopamine, such as doing something new, enjoyable conversation, or mastering a new challenge.

 Scientists do not completely understand the connection between dopamine levels and the refractory period.

 The internet offers plenty of advice about how to shorten the refractory period.
 While message board strategies may work for some people, there is usually little research to prove they work.

 The same strategies that improve overall health may boost sexual health.
-Cardiovascular health, in particular, correlates with sexual health.
+Cardiovascular health, in particular,

 A person who wants to improve their overall wellbeing and sexual function can try: